Data Management & Statistical Services

 REDCap (Research Electronic Data Capture) is a free, secure, web-based application.
 REDCap can provide researchers with a professionally managed, secure, web based, HIPAA compliant environment for building and managing web-based research projects.
 REDCap was developed by Vanderbilt University and funded by the NIH.
 REDCap has a fast and flexible set-up for customized data entry forms and surveys, and allows you controlled access to your projets through secure login.
 To learn more about REDCap and REDCap Survey, demonstration and tutorial videos are currently available on the REDCap Consortium website:

 How does REDCap work?

 REDCap provides web-interface to a central database, facilitating tailored data collection for specific projects.
 REDCap is accessible from any device with an internet connection, so you can run it on an iPad as well as a laptop.
-When you enter data into REDCap, it runs on HCMC servers, but it is desplayed on your local monitor.
-It looks and feels as if it is running on your own computer, but it isn't.
-This provides great security because files containing sensitive data never leave our secure servers.
-You can import data into REDCap as well as export data from REDCap, for statistical analyses via other programs.
+When you enter data into REDCap, it runs on a Hennepin Healthcare server, but it is displayed on your local system.
+It looks and feels as if it is running on your own system, but it isn't.
+This provides great security because files containing sensitive data never leave the Hennepin Healthcare environment.
+Under appropriate study and security protocols, you may import data into REDCap as well as export data from REDCap, for statistical analyses via other programs.

-REDCap access is available to all HCMC faculty and staff and to non-HCMC collaborators who are working with a member of the HCMC community.
-REDCap is open source so the software is no cost and HCMC has agreed to provide access to secure servers for data storage.
+REDCap access is available to Hennepin Healthcare faculty and staff and to non-Hennepin Healthcare collaborators.
+REDCap is open source, so the software is no cost and Hennepin Healthcare has agreed to provide access to secure servers for data storage.
 However, individual research programs are responsible for setting up and managing project specific REDCap databases.